 3. Shop Local

 Planning on going shopping offline (you know, outside)?
 Shop at your local small boutiques and stores.
 This helps the businesses grow, and also give back to the community.
 At the same time, you are also helping the environment by purchasing locally produced goods that are often more conscious than the big brands.

 There are some items that we often buy, but end up using not more than a few times a year such as wedding attire or sporting equipment.
 Instead of buying a new item and then letting it catch dust in the closet, rent it!

 And last, but definitely not least, buy from shops that are known for their sustainable products.
 Many sustainable stores have joined the Green Friday movement, and offer discounts on their products.
 Over the last year, I have written many posts with recommendations for sustainable brands that you can use to look for a sustainable brand that might interest you.

 But, no worries, I will also give you a small list of some brands where you can shop during Black Friday.

 The first brand that I will mention is Happy Earth Apparel.
 The brand states it is completely vegan and uses organic materials such as Global Organic Textile Standard (GOTS) cotton.
 For the 2021 Green Friday deal, you can use the code GIFTGREEN for 20 percent off.

 The second brand is WOLVEN.
-WOLVEN is a sustainable activewear brand that uses recycled P.E.T materials and carbon-neutral fabrics in its clothing.
-During this week they have a 40 percent discount over the whole site.
+WOLVEN is a sustainable activewear brand that uses recycled P.E.T. materials and carbon-neutral fabrics in its clothing.
+During this week they have a 40 percent discount on the whole site.

 Thread 4 Thought also offers a discount during Black/Green Friday.
 Threads 4 Thought, or T4T as they call it uses a few of the most sustainable materials possible.
 Among these materials are organic cotton, recycled polyester, and Lenzing Modal.